The Admissions Process

 This does not rule out a successful application if you have excelled in highly rigorous courses.
-However, we do expect to see at least 5 philosophy courses (or courses that could count as philosophy, although they are cross-listed under another subject) on your transcript.
-For those who do not have at least this kind of background, taking additional philosophy courses or pursuing an M.A. first is recommended.
+However, your transcript must show at least 5 philosophy courses, or courses that in your undergraduate institution are cross-listed under another subject.

 Is there a minimum GPA required to apply, and what are my chances if I do have a low GPA?

 There is no minimum undergraduate GPA.
 However, successful applicants nearly always have an average GPA higher than 3.8 in their philosophy courses.
 (They also tend to have exceptional overall GPAs, but we pay most attention to grades in philosophy courses.)
 In considering your GPA, we will certainly take into account the varying difficulty of courses, the varying degrees of grade inflation among institutions, and any relevant circumstances you discuss in your personal statement.

 All the following materials are should be uploaded into your online application by that date:

 - A completed Rackham Graduate School online application

 - Three letters of recommendation.
 Make sure to register your recommenders when you fill out the online application, indicating the academic position of the recommender or, if the recommender is not an academic, the individual's current position and relation to you or your work.
 If your recommenders will be submitting letters of recommendation by paper (not recommended), click on this Letters of Recommendation form, which should accompany all letters.
 Letters can be sent by regular mail to the Michigan Philosophy Department.

 - An academic Statement (500 word limit).
 Upload at the Academic Statement page.

 - A personal Statement (500 word limit).
 Upload at the Personal Statement page.